pavankumar130/NLP_And_Deep_Learning/Deep Learning Notes/README.md

 # Deep Learning Concepts and Techniques 🤖

 This repository provides a detailed overview of fundamental concepts and techniques in deep learning.
-Each topic includes in-depth explanations, mathematical expressions, and discussions of key methods to help you build a solid theoretical foundation.
+Each topic includes in-depth explanations, mathematical expressions, discussions of key methods, along with their advantages and disadvantages to help you build a solid theoretical foundation.

 ---